sowmitra-das-sumit/sowmitra-das-sumit.github.io/others.md

 I am an avid fan of the Pokemon franchise.

-I have a lot of interest in Learning how to Learn, i.e, mastering methods to learn things fast, and Personal Information/Knowledge Management Systems.
+I have a lot of interest in Learning how to Learn, i.e, mastering methods to learn things fast, and Personal Information/Knowledge Management Systems (PKMS).

 I am also interested in psychotherapeutic interventions to cultivate good mental health and healing.
 I have a Certification of 80 hours of training in **Basic Counselling Skills** from [Freedom Within, Bangladesh](https://freedomwithinbd.org/).